MCCTeam/MCCTeam.github.io/source/guide/chat-bots.md

 **Minecraft Console Client** has a number of default built in Chat Bots (Scripts/Plugins) which allow for various types of automation.

-> **⚠️ IMPORTANT WARNING: Recently we have changed the configuration format from INI to TOML, this part of the documentation has not been updated, for the time being please refer to the `MinecraftClient.ini` for setting names, the descriptions and options should be up to date in most cases, but not guaranteed.**
+> **⚠️ IMPORTANT WARNING: Recently we have changed the configuration format from INI to TOML, this part of the documentation has only been partially updated, it's work in progress, for the time being please refer to the `MinecraftClient.ini` for setting names, the descriptions and options should be up to date in most cases, but not guaranteed.**

 > **ℹ️ NOTE: Settings refer to settings in the [configuration file](configuration.md)**